Kenya Colony: Law

 Corporal punishment, such as flogging, caning, and birching, was the primary legal punishment for many crimes used in colonial Kenya, particularly against young offenders.
 Though the metropolitan Colonial Office was sceptical of the use of such punishments, its unease did little to hinder their application by local authorities.
 Prisons were eschewed by most judges, due to the belief that it would erode the morality of convicts and consign them to a positive feedback loop of criminality.
 Corporal punishment was also used by government authorities against disobedient local ethnic chiefs, an example of this being the flogging of a Kikuyu chief by Colonel Algernon E. Capell after the latter was lied to by the former.

+Demographics

+In 1959, towards the end of the colony's days the a majority of the population was African with a minority being European, South Asian, Arab and of other races.
+By the time of 1948 census the biggest township was Nairobi in terms of population.

+Kenya's capital Nairobi grew during this period in terms of its boundaries and population.
+Nairobi was a multi ethnic though racially segregated city with Europeans living in the western parts while Africans and Asians lived in the southern and western parts of the city as seen in a 1948 master plan for the city.
+Streets and neighborhood names were a mixture of European and native African names.